Congruence relations of GSpin Shimura varieties: GSpin Shimura varieties and its isocrystals

-\begin{remark} Even though here I only restate the uniformization map for the reduced locus of the basic locus, Kim's construction works for all Newton types and any schemes $S$ on which $p$ is locally nilpotent. \end{remark}
+\begin{remark} Even though here I only restate the uniformization map for the reduced locus of the basic locus, Kim\cite{Kim} constructed the map for all the Newton types and values in all $\overline{k}$-schemes $S$ on which $p$ is locally nilpotent. \end{remark}